-The all-day event features expert-led workshops, a keynote speaker, tours of our Wisconsin Native Plant Garden, an extensive resource packet, and ample time for Q&A. Presentations cover a wide range of topics: garden design and maintenance, selecting native plants, children’s garden spaces, gardening for birds and pollinators, native ornamentals, trees and shrubs, and seed collecting.
+The all-day event features expert-led workshops, a keynote speaker, tours of our Wisconsin Native Plant Garden, an extensive resource packet, and ample time for Q&A. Presentations cover a wide range of topics: garden design, native meadow and gravel gardens, rain gardens, garden planting and maintenance, soil health, trees and shrubs, edible restoration, and butterfly gardens.

 2019 Native Gardening Conference